Check if a File Contains a Specific String Using PowerShell

 Get-Content -Path C:\Users\pc\Demo\Demo.txt | Select-String -Pattern "Demonstration"

-fetches and reads the contents of our Demo.txt
+to read the contents of our Demo.txt

-file specified by the Path
+file specified by the -Path

-parameter to locate our Demonstration
+parameter to locate the Demonstration

 string.